-Civil court records contain information regarding bankruptcy proceedings, tax and property liens, small claims judgments, evictions, breach of contract, divorce proceedings, family law and asset distribution.
+Civil court records contain information regarding civil lawsuit cases that arise when two parties cannot solve a dispute outside the court system, for instance, bankruptcy details, tax and property liens, small claims judgments, evictions, breach of contract, divorce proceedings, and asset distribution.

-Traffic court cases arise when someone fights a citation or traffic ticket received for driving under the influence (DUI/OUI), speeding, hit and run, aggressive driving, driving without insurance or a valid license, and reckless driving.
 Traffic court records can be easily found online by conducting a traffic case search.
+The matching results feature details on driving under the influence (DUI/OUI), speeding, hit and run, aggressive driving, driving without insurance or a valid license, and reckless driving.

 You can easily get court records online, at no cost, by visiting the right courthouse’s website(Civil, Criminal, Bankruptcy, or Court of Appeals) or state-specific sites.
 Infotracer.com is another fast option.